Shoutout to OneOdio for reaching out and sending these for a demo!

 - A warranty card

 - A tiny box to contain everything.

 I love the detachable options and find it a breath of fresh air that OneOdio gives you a choice of 2 cables + 2 different terminations.

 One is a 1/4″ on the left cup and the right contains the proprietary 3.5mm (which you’ll use with both of the supplied cables).

 Alex Rowe from Medium agrees:

 That’s right, Alex.

 If you’re going to make a gaming headphone, it should absolutely always come with a detachable 3.5mm or 1/4″ wire.
-No exceptions.

 They don’t clamp hard on the sides and I’m not feeling them dig into the top of my head.
 A good sign so far!